tomasbjerre/simple-bitbucket-commit-checker/README.md

  * AUTHOR_NAME, Name of author name.
  * BITBUCKET_USER, Username of user in Bitbucket.

+The plugin is configured on repository level, where all hooks are configured.
+If you want to configure it once for all repos, have a look at [Settings Synchronizer for Bitbucket](https://github.com/tomasbjerre/settings-synchronizer-for-bitbucket-plugin).

 ## Design goals
 The included features should: